IeDEA-SA/IeDEA_WG-open-science/git-github/SOP.md

 - project ***knowledge preservation*** versus only archiving information.

+### Definitions

+Here are some excerpts from the FORRT [glossary](https://forrt.org/glossary/).

+1. Reproducibility:

+> A minimum standard on a spectrum of activities (“reproducibility spectrum”) for assessing the value or accuracy of scientific claims based on the original methods, data, and code.
+For instance, where the original researcher’s data and computer codes are used to regenerate the results (Barba, 2018), often referred to as computational reproducibility.
+Reproducibility does not guarantee the quality, correctness, or validity of the published results (Peng, 2011).
+In some fields, this meaning is, instead, associated with the term 'replicability' or ‘repeatability’.

+2. Computational reproducibility:

+> Ability to recreate the same results as the original study (including tables, figures, and quantitative findings), using the same input data, computational methods, and conditions of analysis.
+The availability of code and data facilitates computational reproducibility, as does preparation of these materials (annotating data, delineating software versions used, sharing computational environments, etc).
+Ideally, computational reproducibility should be achievable by another second researcher (or the original researcher, at a future time), using only a set of files and written instructions.
+Also referred to as analytic reproducibility (LeBel et al., 2018).

+3. Version control:

+> The practice of managing and recording changes to digital resources (e.g. files, websites, programmes, etc.) over time so that you can recall specific versions later.
+Version control systems are designed to record the history of changes (who, what and when), and help to avoid human errors (e.g. working on the wrong version).

+4. Git:

+> A software package for tracking changes in a local set of files (local version control), initially developed by Linus Torvalds.
+In general, it is used by programmers to track and develop computer source code within a set directory, folder or a file system.
+Git can access remote repository hosting services (e.g. GitHub) for remote version control that enables collaborative software development by uploading contributions from a local system.
+This process found its way into the scientific process to enable open data, open code and reproducible analyses.

 ### Version control software and online code hosting

 1. We primarily **use and recommend [git](https://git-scm.com/)** as a version control *software*.

 2. We primarily **use and recommend [GitHub](https://github.com/)** as an on-line code *hosting* and *collaboration platform* provider.

 ### Teaching & learning materials